openMetadataInitiative/openMINDS_documentation/docs/libraries/terminologies/molecularEntity.rst

    :@id: https://openminds.ebrains.eu/instances/molecularEntity/excitatoryAminoAcidTransporter2
    :@type: https://openminds.ebrains.eu/controlledTerms/MolecularEntity
-   :definition: The excitatory amino acid transporter 2 belongs to the EAAT familiy.
+   :definition: The excitatory amino acid transporter 2 belongs to the EAAT family.
 It clears the excitatory neurotransmitter glutamate from the extracellular space at synapses in the central nervous system and is responsible for over 90% of glutamate reuptake within the brain.
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103640
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/PR:000014973#excitatory-amino-acid-transporter-2
    :name: excitatory amino acid transporter 2